abidarwish/helium/README.md

 ### Requirement

 Debian/Ubuntu server with Xray VPN (Vmess/Vless/Trojan) already installed.

-Get [Silk Road](https://github.com/abidarwish/silkroad) for a complete solution if you don't have Xray VPN yet.
+If you don't have Xray VPN server yet, get [Silk Road](https://github.com/abidarwish/silkroad) which integrates Helium and many other features for a great VPN server.

 Use this referral code and get €25 free credit to deploy a fresh Ubuntu server to install [Silk Road](https://github.com/abidarwish/silkroad): https://upcloud.com/signup/?promo=7J3Z69